-The Santa Lúcia II Project improves the supply of electricity with clean, renewable hydroelectric power while contributing to the regional/local economic development.
+The Braço Norte III Project improves the supply of electricity with clean, renewable hydroelectric power while contributing to the regional/local economic development.
 Small scale hydropower run-of-river plants provide local distributed generation, in contrast with the business as usual large hydropower and natural gas fired plants built in the last 5 years.

 This specially the case this Project where the region is developing at a very high rate when compared with the national average and where electric demand is also growing at a faster pace.
-Sustaining this rhythm requires new power supply sources even after integrating the region in the national grid.
+Sustaining this rhythm requires new power supply sources especially by plants located in the region.

 This indigenous and cleaner source of electricity will also have an important contribution to environmental sustainability by reducing carbon dioxide emissions that would have occurred otherwise in the absence of the project.
-The project activity reduces emissions of greenhouse gas (GHG) by avoiding electricity generation by fossil fuel sources (and CO2 emissions), which would be emitted in the absence of the project.
+The project activity reduces emissions of greenhouse gas (GHG) by avoiding electricity generation by fossil fuel sources (and CO_2 emissions), which would be emitted in the absence of the project.